dji-sdk/Onboard-SDK-Doc/source/cn/development-workflow/sample-setup.md

 make
 ```

 If you want the Advanced Sensing features for the M210, replace `cmake ..` with `cmake .. -DADVANCED_SENSING=ON` in the above commands.
+For Waypoint mission V2, please add `-DWAYPT2_CORE=ON`.

 3. The above step builds the `osdk-core` library, as well as the Linux samples.
 Executables are located inside the `build/bin` folder.